 After a few moments, you will be able to download your Kubernetes client configuration and get started:

-Running this command will add (merge) you new cluster into you local Kubernetes
+Running this command will add (merge) you new cluster into your local Kubernetes configuration.

-If you would prefer for the configuration to not be merged into your default Kubernetes configuration file, simple tell it a filename:
+If you would prefer the configuration to not be merged into your default Kubernetes configuration file, pass in a filename:

 talosctl kubeconfig alternative-kubeconfig

 You should now be able to connect to Kubernetes and see your nodes:

 And use talosctl to explore your cluster:

 For a list of all the commands and operations that

 talosctl provides, see the CLI reference.